ciena/oftee/README.md

 ## SDN Application Behavior
 While the SDN application receives packet in packets from the OpenFlow Tee, if should use the controller's API to influence an open flow device or to emit a packet back into the open flow network.
+Because most SDN controllers do not support and API to allow packet out emits to a device, this application does support a `REST` API to support the capability.

 ![Application Behavior](app_behavior.png)